merenlab/anvio/anvio/docs/artifacts/seeds-specific-txt.md

 This tabular file contains data on the specific coverages of tRNA-seq seeds.

 Specific coverage represents reads that are assigned uniquely to a tRNA seed.
 See the %(trnaseq-profile-db)s artifact for a fuller explanation of specific versus nonspecific coverage.
-The rows and columns of this table are identical to %(seeds-nonspecific-txt)s except the type of coverage data reported in each.
+The rows and columns of this table are identical to %(seeds-non-specific-txt)s except the type of coverage data reported in each.

 This file is produced by %(anvi-tabulate-trnaseq)s.
 The artifact for that program describes this and related tables in detail.